3 Things To Do When Your Armor Doesn’t Fit

 Can you imagine actually going around with a ‘suit’ of armor that is too big and dragging down past your knees?
-When your armor doesn’t fit, that is a good thing because you can learn 3 lessons from young David just before he fought Goliath.
+When your armor doesn’t fit, that’s a good thing because you can learn these 3 lessons from young David just before he fought Goliath.

 So Saul clothed David with his armor, and he put a bronze helmet on his head; he also clothed him with a coat of mail.
 David fastened his sword to his armor and tried to walk, for he had not tested them.
 And David said to Saul, “I cannot walk with these, for I have not tested them.”
 So David took them off.
 1 Samuel 17:38-39